 \subsubsection{Serially Undominated Set}

 Another important solution concept that can be computed by means of a simple, iterative algorithm is that of a serially undominated set.
-For this, let us introduce different types of dominance relationships.
+For this, let us introduce two types of dominance relationships.

-\begin{definition}[Dominated Actions] An action $a_i \in \Acal_i$ is \begin{itemize} \item \emph{strongly dominated}, if there exists another action $\hat{a} \in \Acal_i$ such that $u_i(\hat{a}, a_{-i}) > u_i(a_i, a_{-i})$ \item \emph{strictly dominated}, if there exists a mixed strategy $\hat{x} \in \Delta(\Acal_i)$ such that $u_i(\hat{x}, a_{-i}) > u_i(a_i, a_{-i})$ \end{itemize} for all opponents' action profiles $ a_{-i} \in \Acal_{-i}$. \end{definition} If we iteratively remove dominated actions, we end up with a serially undominated set.
-From \citep{milgrom1990rationalizability}, we know that, in supermodular games, the iterative procedure of removing strongly dominated strategies leads to such a serially undominated set where the maximum and minimum elements are component strategies of pure Nash equilibria.
+\begin{definition}[Dominated Actions] An action $a_i \in \Acal_i$ is \begin{itemize} \item \emph{strongly dominated}, if there exists another action $\hat{a} \in \Acal_i$ such that $u_i(\hat{a}, a_{-i}) > u_i(a_i, a_{-i})$ \item \emph{strictly dominated}, if there exists a mixed strategy $\hat{x} \in \Delta(\Acal_i)$ such that $u_i(\hat{x}, a_{-i}) > u_i(a_i, a_{-i})$ \end{itemize} for all opponents' action profiles $ a_{-i} \in \Acal_{-i}$. \end{definition} By iterative removal of dominated actions, we end up with a serially undominated set.
+From \citep{milgrom1990rationalizability}, we know that in supermodular games, the iterative procedure of removing strongly dominated strategies leads to a set where the maximum and minimum elements are component strategies of pure Nash equilibria.
 This set includes all Nash equilibria, correlated equilibria, and rationalizable actions \citep{bernheim_rationalizable_1984, pearce_rationalizable_1984}.

 Iteratively crossing out strictly dominated actions, also known as \emph{Iterated Strict Dominance (ISD)}, leads to a smaller set of actions, which we will call \emph{strictly serially undominated set (SSU)}.
 A game is said to be \textit{strict dominance solvable} if ISD yields a unique strategy profile.
 In finite games, this strategy profile is necessarily the unique Nash equilibrium \citep{fudenberg1991game, Kolpin2009Strict}.
 Note that in order to perform ISD, we need complete information about the payoff matrix.
 This assumption is too strong for algorithmic pricing, which is why we will focus on bandit algorithms later.
 In finite games, there is a close relationship between actions that survive ISD and correlated rationalizable actions, which we will explore in the following subsection.